Grevillea angustiloba

-Grevillea angustiloba, commonly known as dissected holly-leaf grevillea, is a species of flowering plant in the family Proteaceae and is endemic to southern continental Australia.
+Grevillea angustiloba, commonly known as dissected holly-leaf grevillea, is a species of flowering plant in the family Proteaceae, endemic to southern continental Australia.
 It is a prostrate, low-lying or erect shrub with deeply divided pinnate leaves and usually red, sometimes orange or pale yellow flowers.

 Description

 Grevillea angustiloba is a prostrate to low-lying or erect shrub that grows up to 0.3–2 m high, 3 m wide and has hairy stems.
 The leaves are 35–117 mm long and 19–110 mm wide in outline, deeply divided, pinnate or bipinnate with up to thirty lobes, the end lobes mostly linear, 7–42 mm long and 1–4 mm wide.
 The flowers are arranged along an erect rachis 20–50 mm long, and are red, sometimes orange or pale yellow, the pistil 19.5–25 mm long, usually with a pink to red style.
 Flowering mainly occurs from February to March and the fruit is a follicle 11–16 mm long.